These products worked better than a professional exterminator for us.

 We still see an occasional ant, but the problem is 99% solved.
 Even if we leave food out for hours, no ant trail!

-This is far from a scientific test, but from our experience, Terro traps are the ones to get!
-They solved our ant problem without toxic chemicals being sprayed in our home!
-These will solve your ant problems if you don’t mind a temporary ant farm going on in your home. – Brian
+These liquid ant baits solved our ant problem even after a professional exterminator was unable to!
+These might solve your ant problems if you don’t mind a temporary ant farm going on in your home. – Brian

 Note: I receive compensation from the retailer or manufacturer when you purchase through affiliate links on this site.
 As an Amazon Associate, I earn from qualifying purchases.
 I test and/or research each product before endorsing it.
 I am the owner of this site and the opinions expressed here are my own.